Sweet Dog

 He wags his tail

-• An emotion in progress, not necessarily joy.
+• It's an emotion in progress, not necessarily joy.

-• Worth explaining to children: a wagging tail doesn't mean "you can go ahead".
+• Explain it to children: a wagging tail doesn't mean “go ahead, you can stroke him”.

 He stares at me

-• A hard, frozen stare, the whites of the eyes showing, often over a bowl or a toy = tension.
-Don't lean over him, give him space.
+• Hard, frozen eyes with the white showing at the side, often over a bowl or a toy, mean tension: don't lean over him, give him space.

-He rests his paw or his head on me
+He puts a paw or his head on me

-• A gesture of contact and of asking, most often learned because it "worked" once.
+• It's a gesture of contact and of asking: dogs often learn it because it worked the first time they tried.

-• A resting head is a gesture of trust and comfort.
+• A head laid on you is a gesture of trust and comfort.

 Reading his body at a glance

-The same sign changes meaning depending on the ones that go with it.
-These cues are read together, never one at a time.
+The same sign changes meaning depending on what goes with it.
+These pointers are read together, never one at a time.

-Loose body, easy gaitNo stiffness, he moves freely.
+Loose body, relaxed gaitThere's no stiffness anywhere, he moves freely.

-Mouth slightly open, calm breathingNo tension in the jaw.
+Mouth slightly open, calm breathingThere's no tension in his jaw.

-Tail neutral or swaying with the hipsA positive emotion, or simply calm.
+Tail neutral or swaying with the hipsThat's a positive emotion, or simply calm.

-Soft gaze, blinkingHe holds your gaze without hardening it.
+Soft eyes, blinkingHe holds your gaze without hardening it.

 Discomfort: give him space

-Frozen body, fixed and hard stareHe stiffens: he's asking for distance.
+Frozen body, hard eyesHe's stiffening, he's asking for distance.

-Ears back, head turned awayHe's saying "I don't want to interact".
+Ears back, head turned awayHe's saying he doesn't want the interaction.

-Tail fully tuckedStrong fear: he makes himself small and hides his scent.
+Tail fully tuckedThat's marked fear: he's making himself small and hiding his scent.

-Tail wagging fastJoy, stress or excitement: look at the rest of the body.
+Fast-wagging tailIt can be joy, stress or arousal: look at the rest of the body to decide.

-He scratches the ground after weeingMarking with his pads, not a matter of house-training.
+He scratches the ground after peeingThat's scent marking from the glands in his pads, not a lack of house training.

-Refusing a treat he usually loves is one of the most reliable markers of stress: in that case, give him some distance.
+Turning down a treat he normally loves is one of the most reliable signs of stress: when that happens, create some distance.

 1. Quaranta, Siniscalchi & VallortigaraAsymmetric tail-wagging responses by dogs to different emotive stimuli (2007)